 In the normal course of business, the Company faces risks that are either non-financial or non-quantifiable.
 Such risks principally include business, legal, operations and credit risks and are not represented in the following analysis.
-See "Risk Factors" and discussion throughout "Management's Discussion and Analysis of Financial Condition and Results of Operations" for further discussion of the Company's risk factors.
+See Item 1A.
+Risk Factors and discussion throughout Item.
+2 Financial Information for further discussion of the Company's risk factors.